 Winchester Christmas Market attracts more than 400,000 visitors a year and is brimming with festive cheer.
 Overlooking Winchester Cathedral, the market has more than 100 chalets selling such festive delights as mulled wine, bratwurst, mince pies and stolen.
 The cathedral is lit up after twilight and casts a beautiful glow over the market.
 There will also be an open-air ice rink with a huge Christmas tree in the centre.

 Be sure to check out the Christmas events in the cathedral including a Christmas Lantern Parade and carol concert.

-The scent of hot mulled wine fills the air, along with the appetising aromas of Estonian holiday foods that include pork, sauerkraut, blood sausages, hot soups, gingerbread, marzipan, honey, cookies, nuts and sweets.
+The scent of hot mulled wine fills the air, along with the delicious aromas of Estonian holiday foods that include pork, sauerkraut, blood sausages, hot soups, gingerbread, marzipan, honey, cookies, nuts and sweets.

 Probably the oldest Christmas Market in Germany, the Striezelmarkt (from the word Striezel meaning long, plaited bun), is famous for its Stollenfest – a Stollen is the German version of Christmas cake made with fruit and marzipan.
 Bakers set about baking the world’s biggest Christmas cake, which ends up weighing around four tonnes and is served to the public on December 5th, but not before hundreds of pastry chefs carry the cake through the old town.

 Things to buy include nutcrackers, glass art from Thuringia (you may catch glassblowers and woodcarvers doing their thing) and ceramic from Upper Lusatia.

 When: Open to 24 December 2019